Nigel Pegrum: Biography

 In 1979, Pegrum joined up with Steeleye Span bassist Rick Kemp to create Plant Life Records.
-A third member of Steeleye Span, Maddy Prior, released one of her albums on the label.
-The label's most successful recordings were with the Tannahill Weavers.
 Pegrum was producer of over 30 albums on the label, which closed down in 1984.
-He has been a session drummer for June Tabor, Wizz Jones, Rosie Hardman and John Otway.
-He worked as a freelance producer before emigrating to Australia, where he works with Australian Sun Records.
+He worked as a freelance producer before emigrating to Australia with his family in 1991, where he works with Australian Sun Records.
+As of 2007, he was living in Cairns, Queensland.